Cartridge Seal vs. Component Seal: Which One is Right for Your System?

 • Higher upfront cost

-• Bulkier than component seals
+• Bulkier than component mechanical seals

 • May not fit tight spaces without modification

-Choosing the right mechanical seal depends on understanding how cartridge and component seals differ.
+Choosing the right mechanical seal depends on understanding how cartridge and component mechanical seals differ.
 Here are the top 7 distinctions that matter most in real-world industrial applications:

 1. Assembly Method